andywillis/react-twitter-followings/README.md

 ## Summary

-Small React app to show show a dashboard of Twitter (via Nitter) followings (people I'm following) with links to their Nitter profiles.
+Small React app to show show an dashboard of Twitter (via Nitter) followings (people I'm following) with links to their [Nitter](https://nitter.net/about) profiles.

 Additional tools to: